Bulletin #2761, Container Gardening Series: Gardening in Small Spaces

 Plastic film, usually black, is the most common type of inorganic mulch.
 The film is stretched over the bed in early spring, after the soil has been prepared, and anchored along the sides.
 Holes are made in the film where seeds or transplants will be placed.
 These holes will also provide entry sites for additional water during the growing season and allow for sufficient air exchange in the soil.
 Soaker hose or drip irrigation lines may be installed under the plastic to allow routine irrigation or supplemental irrigation during drought.
 Black plastic film will prevent weed growth by blocking sunlight, significantly reduce evaporation of moisture from the soil surface, and will also promote warmer soil temperatures in spring, which will hasten the development of most vegetable crops.
 The plastic film is usually replaced after each growing season.
 Application of supplemental organic matter is more crucial with inorganic mulch than with the use of organic mulch.
 An added benefit of mulch (either organic or inorganic) is that the produce is usually cleaner at harvest.

 As mentioned earlier, raised beds are more prone to drying out than conventional gardens.
-At least one inch of rainfall or supplemental irrigation per week will usually be necessary to mature a vegetable crop.
+At least 1-¼ to 1 ½ inches of rainfall or supplemental irrigation per week will usually be necessary to mature a vegetable crop.
 If supplemental irrigation is applied, it is best to use drip or soaker hose irrigation since these tend to direct water to the root system and not onto the plant itself.
 Watering the entire plant, especially late in the evening, will allow water to remain on the foliage for several hours.
 In certain instances, this may promote disease problems.
 Therefore, it is best to water in the morning if it is necessary to use some type of sprinkler that wets the entire plant.

 As spring approaches, many of us will want to start work in our vegetable gardens.
 And who wouldn’t want to get a jump on spring and have the first ripe tomato in the neighborhood?
 Or on the flip side of the coin, what if you could extend the growing season and produce leafy greens like spinach and lettuce well into the fall and winter?
-Row covers may allow you to do either.
+Row covers may allow you to do either or both.

-Row covers, or low tunnels as they may be referred to by commercial growers, are either made of clear plastic film that is supported by wire hoops, or floating row covers made of spun bond fiber that lay on top of the crop.
+Row covers, or low tunnels as they may be referred to by commercial growers, are either made of clear plastic film that is supported by wire/pvc hoops, or floating row covers made of spun bond fiber that lay on top of the crop.
 Floating row covers can give 2°F to 4°F of frost protection, and have the extra advantage of being permeable to rain.
 The covers run the length of the row and are covered on the sides by soil.
 The ends are often attached to a wooden frame to allow opening of the ends on warm, sunny days.
 The clear plastic covers usually stand 18 to 24 inches tall.
 Commercial growers use another version of this technology called high tunnels, which are large enough to walk under.

 The advantage of row covers is that they protect plants from frost.
 On cool nights the warm soil radiates heat that is trapped by the covering and so offers the plants some protection from cold temperatures.
 Cold-sensitive plants such as tomatoes and peppers can be transplanted to the garden 3 to 4 weeks earlier when using row covers.
 Once warm temperatures prevail, remove the covers and grow the plants normally.
 Cold-tolerant plants, such as spinach, make a great fall and winter crop under row covers and can be grown nearly all winter long.